-I held the man’s gaze.
+I held his gaze.
 “That was only to get him in here.”

-The smile fled from his face.
+The smile fled from his face, replaced by a cold, flat expression that raised the hair on the back of my neck.
 “So you were lying?”

 I dropped all pretenses and let my own crazy shine through.
 I’d faced down a Russian surface-to-air-missile and lived to tell the tale.
 I’d spent four years of my life flying with the best, raining down death and destruction from the mother fucking sky.
 One asshole in an elevator was nothing to me.